EN

 Note:

-A bank transfer would be best if you never handed over cash as a deposit.
 If you’re making an international money transfer that includes currency conversion, it’s worth finding the best possible deal so you don’t get caught with poor exchange rates.

 Pets